specure/ont-public-portal/README.md

 ## Setup

-The folder `config` can contain files specific for different flavors, such as images, styles, templates. `config/environments` folder is to contain `*.json` files with settings for various environments, such as dev, beta, etc. You can set there such things, as the URLs of your control server and CMS, Mapbox IDs and so on.
-It contains an example `environment.json`, which will be used when running the app in the debug mode.
+The folder `config` is meant to contain files specific for different flavors, such as images, styles, templates. `config/<YOUR_FLAVOR>/environments` folder is meant to contain `*.json` files with settings for various environments, e.g. dev, beta, etc. You can set there the URLs of your control server and CMS, Mapbox IDs and so on. `config/nettest/environments` contains an example `environment.json`, which will be used when running the app in the debug mode.

 To configure the project for a certain flavor run: